charlesneimog/py4pd/docs/index.md

 === "Eco (2023)"

-    Eco (2023) is the first version of one under developing piece that use some concepts of the composer Ricardo Thomasi in his PhD research.
-The idea here, is to use smartphones/tablets putted in the performance music stand, to make realtime `FFT` and `Partial Tracking` and then, generate scores that are played.
-The smartphones/tablets send data to PureData, and using `py4pd`, we generate realtime scores using `neoscore`.
+    Eco (2023) is the first version of one under-developing piece that uses some concepts of the composer Ricardo Thomasi in his PhD research.
+The idea here is to use smartphones/tablets put in the performance music stand, to make real-time `FFT` and `Partial Tracking` and then, generate scores that are played.
+The smartphones/tablets send data to PureData, and using `py4pd`, we generate real-time scores using `neoscore`.

     <p align="center">
         <iframe style="border-radius: 5px" width="560" height="315" src="https://www.youtube.com/embed/XIEI7-W7t2o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>